How will the New Zealand Government regulate to address children's access to pornography online?

 It seems that the New Zealand Government is attempting to address the issue of children's exposure to pornography and it will be interesting to see what solutions will emerge within our policy landscape.

-Listen to Dr Keen on Radio New Zealand and Andrew Cushen from InternetNZ, and Serge Acker from OCL Totem in the UK, for a glimpse of some of the issues at stake.
+Listen to Dr Keen on Radio New Zealand, Andrew Cushen from InternetNZ, and Serge Acker from OCL Totem in the UK, for a glimpse of some of the issues at stake.